-The IHPS field staff will be composed of 13 mobile teams, each of which will include a field supervisor, 3-5 enumerators, 1 data entry clerk and 1 driver.
-This implies that data entry will be implemented concurrently with field operations, using laptop computers.
-The data entry clerk will be responsible for entering the completed questionnaires from a given EA, run a batch of consistency checks and produce an automated report of errors for the enumerators to fix before the team departs for the next EA.
-Each team will be provided an airtel internet dongle for easy and automatic upload of the completed questionnaire and batch reports to headquarters.
-Prior to deployment, the teams will be given clear field work schedules to execute.
-The field work schedules will guide each team on the number of EAs and original households that need to be interviewed each week.
-Along with this the schedule allows time for the tracking of households and individuals that have relocated.
-It is important to note that the IHPS is being conducted under the Statistics Act of 1967 which empowers the enumerators to collect information from the selected households.
-The same act stipulates that the information collected will, therefore, remain confidential to National Statistical Office and must not be divulged to any unauthorized person.
+The IHS5 field staff will be composed of 18 mobile teams, each of which will include a field supervisor, 4 enumerators and 1 driver.
+Prior to deployment, the teams will be given clear, monthly schedules to execute.
+It is important to note that the IHS5 is being conducted under the Statistics Act of 2013 which empowers the enumerators to collect information from the selected households.
+The information collected will, therefore, remain confidential to National Statistical Office and must not be divulged to any unauthorized person.